joemoose/dungeoneers.d20/docs/5 Appendix.md

 Bring forth a creation.
 The creature or object created exists for [essence] rounds.
 The creation is, at most, the size or weight of the sorcerer.
 For each additional essence, you can double the size or weight of your creation.

 More essence can be sacrificed to imbue the creation with specific properties or powers beyond its basic form.
 Creations cannot deal damage directly (use Harm), nor are they sentient.
 You can create objects with magical effects (flying carpets, invisibility cloaks), but these objects do not deal magic damage or provide permanent results.
-For example, HP restored from an invoked healing elixer lasts only for the duration of your invocation.
+For example, HP restored from an invoked healing potion lasts only for the duration of your invocation.

 > Zathar the Sorcerer invokes a flying throne, which he mounts to escape.
 He sacrifices six essences (the throne is about his *weight* and can *fly* for *4 rounds*).